South Minneapolis Children's Arsenic Study

 - Arsenic Biomonitoring Pilot Project Questions and Answers (PDF: 41KB/1 page)

 - Children and Arsenic (presentation): MDH Pilot Project for Arsenic Biomonitoring (PDF: 77KB/10 pages)

-For questions or more information, Contact the MN Biomonitoring Program.
+For questions or more information, Contact MN Biomonitoring: Chemicals in People.